 Applications and Implications

-This Research Workshop is co-organized by the IUSSP Scientific Panel on Big Data and Population Processes as a side event at the 10th International AAAI Conference on Web and Social Media (ICWSM-16), taking place in Cologne, Germany, 17-20 May 2016.
+This Research Workshop, sponsored by the IUSSP Scientific Panel on Big Data and Population Processes, is a side event at the 11th International AAAI Conference on Web and Social Media ICWSM-17, taking place in Montreal, Canada, 16-18 May 2017.

 The IUSSP Panel on Big Data and Population Processes invites contributions from colleagues interested in Computational Demography.
 The Panel encourages submissions from researchers who wish to present their work, as well as the attendance of scholars interested in broadening their exposure to the topic.